flintlib/flintlib.github.io/workshop2023.md

 ## Program

 The workshop will focus on on coding sprints to develop [FLINT](https://flintlib.org/) and improve FLINT's integration in other software.
-We start on Monday morning and Friday afternoon.
+We start on Monday morning and finish Friday afternoon.

 Depending on the number of participants, we may arrange a small number of tutorials and technical talks (O(1) / day).